 See you all soon,

-Every year these two lovely ladies brighten my day as they present themselves at my stand at Alexander Palace wearing yet another stunning costume which they have made.
+Every year these two lovely ladies brighten my day as they present themselves at my stand at Alexandra Palace wearing yet another stunning costume which they have made.
 This year the stunning combination of blue and yellow was really eye catching.
 No wonder they come to the show for a couple of days.
 So many people want to take pictures of them that they need the extra day to get round the show.
 They truly are a walking exhibition in their own right and I can’t wait to see what costume they make for next year.
 “Girls I think you’re great!”

 Left home to collect Julia at 6.45pm for the last day of the knitting and stitch show.
 Good journey down but a long day commenced with the dreaded break down at the end of it.